Arc-Computer/arc-memory/demo/code_time_machine/README.md

 ## Overview

+The Code Time Machine leverages Arc Memory's knowledge graph to provide insights that would be impossible to obtain from traditional code analysis tools.
+By combining Git history, GitHub issues/PRs, and code structure analysis, it creates a comprehensive view of your codebase's evolution and relationships.

-The Code Time Machine demo follows this narrative flow:
+The demo follows this narrative flow:

 1. **Introduction**: Explains the concept of the Code Time Machine
 2. **Graph Building**: Builds or loads the knowledge graph
 3. **File Selection**: Selects a significant file to explore
-4. **Timeline Exploration**: Shows how the file evolved over time
+4. **Timeline Exploration**: Shows how the file evolved over time using real historical data
-5. **Decision Archaeology**: Explores key decisions that shaped the file
+5. **Decision Archaeology**: Explores key decisions that shaped the file with context from PRs and issues
-6. **Impact Prediction**: Demonstrates how changes would affect the system
+6. **Impact Prediction**: Demonstrates how changes would affect the system using relationship analysis
-7. **Improvement Suggestions**: Generates potential improvements based on historical patterns
+7. **Improvement Suggestions**: Generates potential improvements based on historical patterns and code context

 ## Prerequisites